branden-chaisorn/ChatMatch/README.md

 - Find A better way to handle the error cases from Jsoup.
 In Kotlin at least, there is no ask for protection of a try/catch so right now I catch an IOException and populate the link title with badRequest.
-This key could be used on the backend as a check or we could come up with a better way to handle bad cases while still providing a good user experience.
+Additionally, if we have a timeout Jsoup returns a SocketTimeoutException which we handle by returning socketTimeout.
+These Keys could be used on the backend as a check or we could come up with a better way to handle bad cases while still providing a good user experience.
 - Error handling for the callbacks.
 Right now the callbacks have a success case but it would be good to improve upon error cases and test that they are valid.
 If this was an SDK I would suggest having a fail case for the callback and return the exception to let the user handle the error case as they